taybro23/AboveBoard_MS4/TESTING.md

 *Purchase products and have their orders saved to their profile*
 -	All users, regardless of logged in status, will be able to purchase products through the site
--	If a user is logged in when the process an order, it will be displayed on their profile order history
+-	If a user is logged in when they process an order, it will be displayed on their profile order history

 *Receive their order confirmations directly to their email inbox*
 -	When a user completes an order, they will receive an email to confirm said order